 Note 3: On a tag play between home plate and first base, a batter-runner may retreat toward home plate to evade a tag, but shall be declared out after touching or passing home plate, or leaving the base line.
 The ball remains live.
+Obstruction on a batter-runner retreating toward home plate must be intentional.

-- q.
+q.
 With fewer than two outs and first, first and second, first and third or first, second and third bases occupied, an infielder intentionally drops a batted or bunted fair fly ball or line drive.
-The ball is dead, and the runner or runners shall return to their original base or bases; - Note: The batter is not out if the ball drops untouched to the ground, except when the infield fly rule applies.
+The ball is dead, and the runner or runners shall return to their original base or bases;

+Note: In this situation, the batter is not out if the infielder permits the ball to drop untouched to the ground, except when the infield fly rule applies.
 If a declared infield fly is dropped intentionally or allowed to fall untouched, the batter is out, the ball is live and in play, and the runners may advance at their own risk.
-They do not need to retouch their bases. - r.
+They do not need to retouch their bases.

+- r.
 In a force situation, a preceding runner intentionally interferes with the play of a fielder who is attempting to catch a thrown ball or to throw the ball in an attempt to complete any play (see 8-5-d); - s.
 With two outs, a runner on third base and two strikes on the batter, the runner attempts to steal home plate on a legal pitch and the ball hits the runner in the batter's strike zone.
 The umpire shall call "Strike three"; the batter is out; the run shall not count.
 With fewer than two outs, the umpire shall call "Strike three"; the ball is dead; the run counts.
 All other runners return to the base(s) occupied at the time of the pitch unless they were stealing with the pitch; - t.
-Spectator interference clearly prevents a fielder from catching a fly ball, if inside the playing field; - A batter who does not realize his situation on a third strike not caught and who is not in the process of running to first base, shall be declared out once he leaves the dirt circle surrounding home plate heading toward his dugout; or - v.
+Spectator interference clearly prevents a fielder from catching a fly ball, if inside the playing field; - u.
+A batter who does not realize his situation on a third strike not caught and who is not in the process of running to first base, shall be declared out once he leaves the dirt circle surrounding home plate heading toward his dugout; or - v.
 If the batter hits, or attempts to hit, a throw made to home plate by the pitcher who is not in contact with the pitching rubber, and is attempting to retire a runner stealing home, interference shall be called and the ball is dead.